jaredhirsch/firefox-docker-build-tools/README.md

 ## Getting Started

-0. Install platform-specific stuff (see below)
+0. Install XQuartz if you are on Mac (see Mac section below for walkthrough)
 1. Install Docker on your system
 2. Clone this repo
 3. In this repo's directory, build the image: `docker build . -f Dockerfile`
 4. Get the image's ID: `docker image ls` (it'll be an 11-char hash)
-5. Enable x sharing: `xhost +local`
+5. Enable X session sharing for local containers: `xhost +localhost`
 5. Run the image in a container: `docker run -i -t 8e46a80521b /bin/bash` (replace `8e46a80521b` with your image's ID)
 6. Inside the container, configure the build: `./mach configure --without-wasm-sandboxed-libraries`
-7. After configure runs, build Firefox: `./mach build`
+7. Inside the container, after configure runs, build Firefox: `./mach build`

-TODO: figure out how to forward the display session and actually run Firefox locally.

-Note, once you have actually gotten to step 6, your image contains a copy of mozilla-central, so you can develop here, or run mozregression, etc.
+Now you should be able to develop Firefox, run mozregression, etc.

 # Platform-specific notes

 ## Running on macos

-### Preliminary steps
+### Installing XQuartz

 To actually see the Firefox UI, you'll need to install XQuartz (these instructions come from [https://gist.github.com/sorny/969fe55d85c9b0035b0109a31cbcb088], inlined here to simplify life):